 GENERAL DESCRIPTION: A great trip in a great valley...but actually quite short.
 From the Loch, enjoy some fast technical grade 3 with nice surf waves.

 This leads very quickly to the biggest fall of all, Back Door Man, a long steep slide into a rock-infested hole.
 It may be Grade 5, but as you barely need to put your paddle into the water, it's certainly at the easier end of the grade.
-Avoid the various river left routes on this fall, there are iron stakes and similar unwelcoming stuff stuck in the river bed at low water.
+The alternate left route can be far more pleasant in low water when the main route will probably break your boat.

 Patrick Styles runs the river right of Back Door Man.
 Photo by Kirsten Rendle.
 More photos here.

 Bethany Carol and Jon Harwell run the left route on Backdoor man in low water.
 Picture by Kirsten Rendle.